kriskrishna/kriskrishna-cloud-native-replatforming-modernization/README.md

 How to use Spring Boot and leverage the Spring Cloud Service Broker project.

-Above can be applied using any PaaS platform: Cloud Foundry, Mesos (Marathon), ElasticBeanStack, Kubernetes (GoogleCloud)

-How to use Non-SQL DB (Couchbase) and their health indicators properly while moderning th legacy apps.
+How to use Non-SQL DB (Couchbase) and their health indicators properly while modernizing the legacy apps.
 I am also a code-committer in spring-projects for this: https://github.com/spring-projects/spring-boot/pulls/kriskrishna

+Above can be applied using any PaaS platform: Cloud Foundry, Mesos (Marathon), AWS ElasticBeanStack, Kubernetes (GoogleCloud)

 Evolution tags

 Tags are used to show the evolution of the application from one application that leverages components to a distributed system of microservices.

-# Application Continuum
+# Monlith Application -> Replatforming -> Remodernize

 See Git tags for step-by-step notes.